All-Cups/aicup22/docs-en/rounds.md

 Units will start without a weapon and without ammo.

+Also, neutral bots will be a bit better at dodging projectiles.

 In one game 2 participant teams and 38 bot teams will fight - same 120 units split into 40 teams